On this page

 Jo has extensive business experience across a number of industries including real estate, social enterprise and recruitment.
 Jo has worked in the areas of real estate, project management, business planning, continuous improvement, workforce planning and organisational structure and design.
 Jo holds an MBA from the University of New England and has completed Certificate IV in Real Estate Operations.

 Syed has experience in IT customer support roles for organisations including RMIT, Public Transport Victoria and City West Water.
-Syed is currently studying a Bachelor of Information Technology at Monash University.
+Syed is currently studying a Bachelor of Computer Networks and Security at Monash University.

 Tenancy Matching Coordinator